TrezorHannes/bash-rebalancer/README.md

   - Rebalance-lnd https://github.com/C-Otto/rebalance-lnd
   - LNDManage https://github.com/bitromortac/lndmanage

-It'll allow you to
+### Key Feature Set
   - Add **more than one channel** to rebalance
   - Incrementally start the ratio to rebalance with **10%, 30%, 50%, 70%** and remainder ratio to rebalance
-  - Alternatively, it allows you set a fixed amount of satoshis, and tries that _amount_ divided into 5 attempts
   - For < 2M sats channels, the script will strive to achieve a 50:50 ratio.
 For > 2M Channel size, it'll aim to get 1M at either side
+  - Alternatively, it allows to set a fixed amount of satoshis, and tries that _amount_ divided into 5 attempts for every selected channel

 ### Installation
 ```
 $ git clone https://github.com/TrezorHannes/bash-rebalancer
 $ nano bash-rebalancer/my_rebalancer.sh
 ```
-1) In case the LND directory doesn't work for you, add a direct link in line 22
+1) In case not successfully identifying your LND directory, add a direct link in the header
-2) Secondly, alternate the path to your rebalance-lnd directory if it's not in ~/rebalance-lnd/ in line 18 (umbrel) or line 24 (not umbrel)
+2) If your rebalance-lnd directory isn't stored in $HOME (~/rebalance-lnd/), add a direct link in the header, too

 #### Syntax for one channel
 `$ ./bash-rebalancer/my_rebalancer.sh -j cidxxxxxxxxxxxxxxx`